Summary

 Monthly cost of ownership data provided exclusively for The Car Expert by Clear Vehicle Data

-The Volkswagen ID.4 is a relatively affordable car to own and run, according to whole-life cost numbers provided exclusively to The Car Expert by our data partner, Clear Vehicle Data.
+The Volkswagen ID.4 is a very affordable car to own and run, according to whole-life cost numbers provided exclusively to The Car Expert by our data partner, Clear Vehicle Data.

-The SUV offers a competitive battery range and electrical efficiency, and its insurance premiums are cheaper than the market average too.
+The SUV offers a competitive battery range and electrical efficiency, although its insurance premiums are more expensive than the market average.
 In addition, the car’s service and maintenance costs over the course of five years of ownership are predicted to be excellent.

 Reliability data provided exclusively for The Car Expert by MotorEasy